WWE Rumors: Shaq Out Of ‘Mania,’ Big Show To Win Andre The Giant Battle Royal?

-The latest WWE rumors swirling are that the Big Show vs. Shaquille O’Neal match is off for WrestleMania 33.
+The latest WWE rumor is that the Big Show vs. Shaquille O’Neal match is off for WrestleMania 33.
 That has left the door open for a different direction for “The World’s Largest Athlete” as this is considered to be his final WrestleMania appearance in the squared circle.
 Based on last night’s episode of WWE Monday Night Raw, will Big Show instead become a two-time winner of another special match on “the grandest stage of them all” or have a new opponent in place?

-It’s been reported by WWE Leaks that a special bet available for whether or not Shaq would appear at WrestleMania was recently taken off the boards by Betfair sportsbook.
+It’s been reported by WWE Leaks that a special bet available for whether Shaq would appear at WrestleMania was recently taken off the boards by Betfair sportsbook.
 For a while, rumors were off and on about the match actually taking place.
 However, in more recent weeks Big Show began to say Shaq had backed out of it.
 While some fans thought it might be a work, others felt maybe Shaq would get another opponent.
 Rumors speculated that maybe the legendary Hulk Hogan would even step in for a match against the retiring giant.
 That seems to have been put to rest as of Monday, although surprises are always possible.

 According to ProWrestling.net, as of last night’s episode of Raw from Detroit, Michigan, the Big Show was officially announced as an entrant into the Andre the Giant Memorial Battle Royal.
-It will be the fourth edition of the annual WrestleMania match which Big Show has previously won the trophy for.
+It will be the fourth edition of the annual WrestleMania match, which Big Show has previously won the trophy for.
 Other entrants that have been named so far include Mojo Rawley and Apollo Crews, but it’s expected more competitors will throw their names into the field in the coming weeks on Raw and SmackDown Live.
 Former NBA star Shaq could still show up for that match, but unfortunately, it appears he’s unlikely to participate at the big event.

 While there are only three competitors so far, two guys already stand out as potential winners.
 The Irish sportsbook Paddy Power is listing Big Show at 8 to 1 odds to win the Andre the Giant Memorial Battle Royal.
 He’s currently tied for that spot with both SmackDown’s Luke Harper and soon-to-return Raw superstar Finn Balor.
 Ahead of those three are Big Cass at 9 to 2 odds and Samoa Joe at 7 to 2 odds, although neither superstar is entered in the match.
 The favorite to win for weeks now is Braun Strowman at 4 to 7 odds to claim the trophy.
 Ironically, Big Show and Strowman put on an entertaining match on Raw several weeks ago, with the big man Strowman emerging victorious ahead of his pay-per-view battle with Roman Reigns.